Sid Meier's Pirates! (2004 video game): Ship capture and prizes

 If a ship has surrendered, or its captain is defeated in combat, it is considered "captured".
-The player may now unload any gold and cargo from the ship, and may also add it to the player's fleet if there is room.
-If the ship's crew had a specialist, like a sailmaker or a cooper, these will be added automatically to the player's crew.
-Some of the captured ship's crew may also be inclined to join the player's ranks, especially if the player's crew morale is high.
+The player may now unload any gold and cargo from the ship, and can also add it to their fleet if there is room.
+If the ship's crew had a specialist, like a sailmaker or a cooper, they will be automatically added to the player's crew.
+Some of the captured crew may also be inclined to join the player's ranks, especially if the crew morale is high.
 Captured enemy crews also may have news on various events of interest to the player.

 It is also possible to sink (scuttle or burn) the captured ship, desirable if it has been damaged too severely to be towed quickly to port, if no friendly ports are near, or if the player has no interest in selling the ship.
-Also, if the player's crew is very small or is already maintaining a large fleet, adding an extra ship may cause the whole fleet to become inefficient, slowing it down considerably on the sailing map.
+If the player's crew is very small or is already maintaining a large fleet, adding an extra ship may also cause the whole fleet to become inefficient, slowing it down considerably on the sailing map.